 We cannot emphasize this enough.
 Have a training plan.
 Set a schedule of who will be trained, when, and how.
 Tailor your training to your audience.
-The end user needs to be fluent in the tool and may require continuous training.
-Others, like the sponsor, stakeholders or business people, should receive training that suits their specific needs.
+The end-user needs to be fluent in the tool and may require continuous training.
+Others, like the sponsor, stakeholders, or business people, should receive training that suits their specific needs.

 5. Vet the sellers

 In many cases, there is stiff competition for what is essentially the same technology.
 Get multiple bids for the same and competing technology; do not shy away from a bidding war.
-But if you don’t have the time or the expertise to prepare a detailed RFP, do the vetting, check the pros and cons, compare pricing, understand the offerings, check out the references, make sure the help desk exists, handle the contract negotiations, etc., hire someone to do these things for you.
+But if you don’t have the time or the expertise to prepare a detailed RFP, do the vetting, check the pros and cons, compare pricing, understand the offerings, check out the references, make sure that the help desk exists, handle the contract negotiations, etc., hire someone to do these things for you.
 Or hire someone—like us—to do it for you.
 You’ll save time and money.